Photo courtesy of umhs-sk.org

 The key to doing well at a medical school interview is to prepare well and be yourself.
 You’ve toiled long and hard to get to this point and your excitement for medical school should be palpable.
 Prior to going to an actual interview you should have some idea as to the format offered at the school.
 There are several different kinds of interviews, described in a previous blog post.
 Some schools offer blind interviews (the interviewer has not seen your file) while others have an open file policy (the interviewer/s have access to your credentials).
 Still other schools offer the Multiple Mini Interview (MMI) format.
 Some schools do one-on-one interviews and others use a group format.
 No matter the format applicants should use the following guidelines to prepare:

 1. Know your story.
 This sounds obvious but it’s crucial to be able to clearly articulate your path to medicine.
-If asked, “So tell me about yourself,” a query often used in the blind interview, you should be able to give a quick synopsis (<5 minutes) of your background, motivation for a career in medicine, and the experiences you’ve had which have reinforced your focus on the medical profession.
+If asked, “Tell me about yourself,” a query often used in the blind interview, you should be able to give a quick synopsis (<5 minutes) of your background, motivation for a career in medicine, and the experiences you’ve had which reinforced your focus on the medical profession.
 Be sure to review the secondary you submitted to the medical school where you are interviewing.
 No doubt you wrote essays for many secondaries in the medical school application process, and it is often hard to remember what you wrote for each school.
 Before going to an interview review your secondary for that particular school to refresh your memory as to what information you provided.

 3. Have some knowledge of health care policy and issues in the medical profession.
 If you’ve chosen to go into medicine you should be keeping abreast of medical issues reported in the news and policy decisions affecting the public and physicians.
 Read up on health care policy if you haven’t already done so; the Kaiser Family Foundation is an outstanding resource.